 2020 Construction of Beaver Dam Analogs (BDAs) and Post Assisted Log Structures (PALS) along the Rio Chamita within the Sargent Wildlife Area.

-Santa Fe National Forest, NM In 2020, we expanded upon previous restoration efforts along San Antonio Creek in the Santa Fe National Forest between the Valles Caldera boundary and San Antonio hot springs.
-We installed 9 BDAs and 17 log baffles within the stream channel, and protected a 10 acre swath of riparian meadow from … Continue reading San Antonio Creek
+Santa Fe National Forest, NM In 2020, we expanded upon previous restoration efforts along San Antonio Creek in the Santa Fe National Forest between the western boundary of the Valles Caldera and the San Antonio hot springs.
+We installed 9 BDAs and 17 log baffles within the stream channel, and protected a 10 acre swath … Continue reading San Antonio Creek

-Phase 1, 2019 One of our biggest planting areas from 2019 below the iconic Shiprock formation.
+Kiowa National Grassland, NM Phase 1, 2019 One of our biggest planting areas from 2019 below the iconic Shiprock formation.
 The cottonwood and willow are exploding with vigor, thanks in part to a beaver dam just downstream of this site.
 Photo taken 8/23/21.
-This massive revegetation project was completed in partnership with NM Department of Game and Fish and … Continue reading Canadian River: Mills Canyon
+This massive revegetation project was completed in partnership with NM Department of … Continue reading Canadian River: Mills Canyon

 Valle de Oro National Wildlife Refuge Cooperative Agreement I 2020 Planting cottonwood poles with 60 volunteers from the Albuquerque Wildlife Federation

 2017 Planting 1000 cottonwoods & Goodings willow, 15,000 coyote willow, 400 native forage plants & 12,000 saltgrass plugs at the Valle de Oro NWR